by Byrona Tweedy

 My dad was a man of many names.
 Literally.

 You have all no doubt heard the story multiple times before, but since 1798, “Byron” had been one of the male Christian names in the Tweedy family up until my dad.
-He always expressed deep regret at the thought that this tradition ended with him, but it wasn’t until after he had a daughter that he decided to legally add “Byron” to his name.
+He had always expressed deep regret at the thought that this tradition ended with him.
+After he had a daughter, me, he decided to fix that by adding “Byron” to his name legally and making sure it was in mine.

 At 57-years-old, my dad took his first successful stab at having a family.